WalletConnect/walletconnect-specs/docs/specs/clients/notify/client-sdk-api.md

     onSign: (message: string) => Promise<Cacao.Signature>
   }): Promise<string>;

-  // exposed IdentityClient.unregister method
+  // "Logs out" this client from any notifications for the specified account.
+This involves:
+  // - Stops periodically calling `wc_notifyWatchSubscriptions` and unsubscribes from all related relay topics
-  // unregister identity key for given account.
-Removes aforementioned identity key from local storage.
-Unregisters device from Push Server
+  // - Unregisters the client from Push Server
-  // removes any logic to perodically call `wc_notifyWatchSubscriptions` public abstract unregister(params: {
+  // - Unregisters the Identity Key and removes it from local storage public abstract unregister(params: {
     account: string;
   }): Promise<Void>;